2014 Perinatal Care Recommendations

 First Prenatal Visit (Six to 12 weeks)

-- Document last menstrual period and establish estimated delivery date
+- Last menstrual period and establish estimated delivery date

 - Current and past health problems/treatments, past pregnancies and previous delivery experience, medication allergies, surgical history, family history, genetic history, sexually transmitted infections, gynecological conditions